-3.8 Prohibition from acting in self interest
+2.9 Prohibition from acting in self interest

-Covered Individuals must not act in self-interest or further their own private interests by virtue of their position with the IAC, or in carrying out their duties under the Act, or otherwise act in a conflict of interest.
+Covered Individuals must not act in self-interest or further their own private interests by virtue of their position with IAC or when performing their duties, or otherwise act in a conflict of interest.

-Covered Individuals are reminded of their legal duties of loyalty to the IAC and requirements to comply with the IAC's internal policies.
-Covered Individuals may not make use of their position with the IAC in a manner that may create a conflict of interest or the appearance of a conflict of interest, which includes influencing or attempting to influence the IAC management for personal gain or on behalf of another person.
+Covered Individuals are reminded of their legal duties of loyalty to IAC and requirements to comply with IAC's internal policies.
+Covered Individuals may not make use of their position with IAC in a manner that may create a conflict of interest or the appearance of a conflict of interest, which includes influencing or attempting to influence IAC management for personal gain or on behalf of another person.

-3.9 Disclosure of conflicts of interest
+Disclosure of conflicts of interest 2.10

-The IAC expects Covered Individuals to conduct their affairs in a manner that will:
+IAC expects Covered Individuals to conduct their affairs in a manner that will:

-- (a) Maintain public confidence and trust in the integrity and objectivity of the IAC; and - (b) Allow Covered Individuals to identify, disclose, and, where reasonably possible, eliminate any actual, potential or perceived conflicts of interest.
+- (a) Maintain public confidence and trust in the integrity and objectivity of IAC; and - (b) Allow Covered Individuals to identify, disclose, and, where reasonably possible, eliminate any actual, potential, or perceived conflicts of interest.